christopherobin/mage/lib/msgServer/mmrp/Readme.md

 ```

 Each MAGE master will instanciate an MMRP relay, and each worker an MMRP client.

 When the `comm` module of the `msgServer` will send a message,
 the MMRP client will send the message to its MMRP relay.
-The relay will then transfer the messages to all the other relays,
+The relay will then transfer the message to all the other relays,
 if the recipient is not one of its attached clients.
 If one of the relay detects that the recipient is one of its attached clients,
 it will forward the message to the client.